openstack-archive/interop/HACKING.rst

   field within newly required capabilities.
 The patch should include the matching generated RST version of the JSON file.
 This patch should be marked as -1 workflow until after approval.
-- [D305] DefCore guidelines generally cover the most recent three releases of OpenStack, though the DefCore Committee has the power to determine otherwise.
+- [D305] Interop Guidelines generally cover the most recent three releases of OpenStack, though the Interop Working Group has the power to determine otherwise.
 The "releases" section of the .next.json file should generally be updated shortly after the Board approves a release so that contributors can see what releases the proposed Guideline targets.